-Download our app from the App Store here:
+Download our app for Android or iOS here:

-1. Launch the "Meridix" app and login using your LiveID and password.
+2. Launch the "Meridix" app and log in using your LiveID and password.

 * You may want to turn on "do not disturb" mode during longer broadcasts, to ensure phone calls and texts do not interrupt your stream.
 Consult your phone manufacturer's directions for turning on "do not disturb" mode for your specific device.

 * If your audience is seeing choppy video, try reducing the quality level of your broadcast to ensure it matches the capabilities of your phone or tablet.